arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 People began experimenting in front of a mirror by saying the things they’d heard, and seeing if a violet glow appeared in front of their mouths.
 Many began to realize how much they’d been lied to.

-Ildris had magically transported himself to the king’s courtroom.
+Rhylandor had magically transported himself to the king’s courtroom.
 The king wasn’t there.
-But Ildris found an old genteel-looking man, chained against the side wall, looking quite bruised and with dry clotted wounds.
+But Rhylandor found an old genteel-looking man, chained against the side wall, looking quite bruised and with dry clotted wounds.
 He squinted at him.
 “Aren’t you Olin..?”
 “Yes...,” he replied, sounding weak.
 “The king’s warlocks kidnapped me and tortured me because I lost his precious wand...
 His wand was stolen from me...”

 “Where is the king now?”
-Ildris asked while casting a spell that healed Olin.
+Rhylandor asked while casting a spell that healed Olin.
 He then magically broke his chains.
 “I don’t know,” replied Olin.

-Ildris cast a locating spell, and followed the path it lit up.
+Rhylandor cast a locating spell, and followed the path it lit up.
 It led to a door on the second floor of the palace.

 He flicked his hand, and the door burst into pieces; and he walked in.
 The old king was lying in bed, half naked and drooling.

 The king of Zior was fat, old, decrepit, and borderline senile.
 Years of lying with no shame had corrupted his mind, to the point that he believed some of his own fabrications, and he could no longer distinguish what was true and what was false himself.

-“Your vile and evil actions have cast a stench upon this part of the Earth and great suffering to many,” Ildris said.
+“Your vile and evil actions have cast a stench upon this part of the Earth and great suffering to many,” Rhylandor said.
 “What did that red dragon offer you, for the evils you’ve inflicted on the people of this city?”

 “Who are you...
 I don’t know what you’re talking about...,” the king murmured from his bed, as though he was drunk or high on something.

-I’ll deal with him later, Ildris thought.
+I’ll deal with him later, Rhylandor thought.
 He magicked himself back to the square, where Alethea was resting by an old fountain.
 The old fountain was covered in black grime, because the city government hadn’t cleaned it in years.
 The king had cut funding to and fired all the people responsible for cleaning public places many years ago, and pocketed the tax money for his own pleasures.

 People saw the two elves in the square, and began connecting the dots as to what had just happened.
 Many people came to them to say thanks.
 “Thank you for helping us...”

-“We should've done this sooner...,” muttered Alethea quietly to Ildris.
+“We should've done this sooner...,” muttered Alethea quietly to Rhylandor.

 The evil king was very angry now.
 ### Chapter 2